Skip to main content

 • If there's a code pattern in the codebase that matches the vulnerability definition, the finding is flagged as reachable.

 • A finding is always reachable if the only way to fix the vulnerability is to upgrade the dependency.
-Semgrep strongly recommends upgrading the dependencies involved for these findings.
+Semgrep strongly recommends upgrading the dependencies involved in these findings.

 • A finding is conditionally reachable if the vulnerability can be exploited when specific conditions are met.
 The finding is reachable if, in addition to the dataflow reachability in code, additional factors, such as the use of a specific operating system, are met.
 Semgrep cannot determine whether such factors are true, so conditionally reachable findings require manual review.